rtiangha/SiEd-Dana/README.md

 ## How to Build?

-Building a PalmOS executable from this source code requires a complete install of the [PRC-Tools](http://prc-tools.sourceforge.net/) and [PiLRC](http://pilrc.sourceforge.net/) packages, as well as [Palm OS 5 SDK R3 *or* R4](https://web.archive.org/web/20150101205837/http://cdn.xenu.tk/pub/palm-archive/pub/programming/sdk/5.0/) along with [Palm Desktop SDK 5.4](https://web.archive.org/web/20150615082823/http://pdaexpert.net/downloads/palm-os/sdk-v54-para-produtos-palm-com-palm-os/) and a copy of the AlphaSmart Dana SDK.
+Building a PalmOS executable from this source code requires [PRC-Tools v2.3](http://prc-tools.sourceforge.net/) and [PiLRC v3.2](http://pilrc.sourceforge.net/), as well as [Palm OS 5 SDK R3 *or* R4](https://web.archive.org/web/20150101205837/http://cdn.xenu.tk/pub/palm-archive/pub/programming/sdk/5.0/) along with [Palm Desktop SDK 5.4](https://web.archive.org/web/20150615082823/http://pdaexpert.net/downloads/palm-os/sdk-v54-para-produtos-palm-com-palm-os/) and a copy of the AlphaSmart Dana SDK.

 When creating your Palm SDK directory by combining the AlphaSmart Dana SDK, Palm OS SDK and the Palm Desktop SDK library files, ensure that the `.h`. files from the AlphaSmart Dana SDK as well as the the `68K` and `Common` directories of the Palm Desktop SDK appear inside the root `include` folder of the Palm OS SDK.
 Depending on where/how you obtained your SDKs, the library files may have been formatted for Windows machines, which may give warnings when compiling SiEd-Dana under a Linux environment.
 If so, you'll want to run all of the text files through a utility such as `dos2unix` first to convert them into a Unix-friendly format before working with the files.